dheeban0111/prettier/Issue-Labels.md

 * <kbd>type:question</kbd>

   Issues marked as questions are queries about how prettier works, or bug reports that are actually prettier working as intended.

-## Miscellaneous

-* <kbd>dependency</kbd>

-  This is a real issue but cannot be solved by modifying Prettier itself, it must be fixed in one of our dependencies.

-* <kbd>duplicate</kbd>

-  This issue is a duplicate of a previous issue.

-* <kbd>external</kbd>

-  This issue cannot be resolved in Prettier itself, it is an issue with something external, such as an editor integration.